The Mirage service is responsible for analyzing selected time series at custom

 - Mirage does not have its own

-ALERTSsettings it uses
+ALERTSsettings it uses the same

 - Mirage also sends anomaly details to Panorama, like Analyzer does.